Panasonic G7 vs G85

-The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in May 2015 and September 2016.
+The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were revealed to the public, respectively, in May 2015 and September 2016.
 Both the G7 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.8 megapixel.
+Both cameras offer a resolution of 15.8 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Panasonic G85.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (6 percent) than the Panasonic G7.
 Moreover, the G85 is markedly heavier (23 percent) than the G7.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the G7 does not feature any corresponding weather-sealing.